 They are technically cancelled, you cannot attend US Visa interview until the Consulate indicates that they will start taking appointments.
 They will give guidance in future and you will need to re-book your appointments.

 No, there is nothing you can do until US Consulate accepts US Visa appointments.
-You need to wait for their next guidance.
+If you qualify for the US Visa Stamping Exceptions, you can book an emergency appointment with US Consulate.
 Talk to your airline, employer and make arrangements accordingly.

 No, the 221g related processing is also cancelled starting from March 18th, you cannot submit your documents and they will not be processed until further notice.